ngwendoline2/SBA316-DocumentObject-Module/README.md

 -went to github.com, create a  new Repository, copied the code and past in the SBA316...folder in the vscode -Cach a todo list elt using document.getElementById -Cach a todo list elt using querySelectorAll
+-Add a bit of css within a `<style>` tag in the `<head>` section of html -Used parent-child-sibling relationship
+-Add filter button to html